 When they became adults, they ended up a few pounds heavier than average.
 In middle age, they had higher levels of triglycerides and LDL cholesterol.
 They also experienced higher rates of such conditions as obesity, diabetes and schizophrenia.

-They found that the people who had been in utero during the famine — known as the Dutch Hunger Winter cohort — died at a higher rate than people born before or afterward.
-“We found a 10 percent increase in mortality after 68 years,” said Dr. Lumey.
+They found that the people who had been in utero during the famine — known as the Dutch Hunger Winter cohort — died at a higher rate than people born before or afterwards.
+“We found a 10 per cent increase in mortality after 68 years,” said Dr Lumey.

 You must be logged in to post a comment.